-The University has begun the process of transitioning existing Siemens telephone system/ROLM phones (the "legacy" phone system) to the Voice Over Internet Protocol (VoIP) system and phones (the "new" University Telephone System).
-Approximately 26,000 phone lines from both the academic and medical center sides will be migrated between now and December 2015.
+The University is well underway with the process of transitioning existing Siemens telephone system/ROLM phones (the "legacy" phone system) to the Voice Over Internet Protocol (VoIP) system and phones (the "new" University Telephone System).
+Approximately 26,000 phone lines from both the academic and medical center sides will be migrated between June 2014 and December 2015.

-Between June 2014 and December 2015, there will be 2 phones systems in use at UVa.
+Between June 2014 and December 2015, there will be 2 phone systems in use at UVa.
 Use the information from the sections below based on the type of phone you are currently using.

 Students, see info for newly-admitted students »

 - requesting service and/or service changes with the Communication Service Request (CSR) system,

 - voicemail (Xpressions) for faculty, staff, and students.

 - tentative transition schedule and list of department telephone representatives,

 - long-distance service (including Forced Authorization Codes (FACs) and student PINS),

 - the University of Virginia Telephone Directory, and

 - more can be found in the Section Navigation pane to your right under Telephones— including use of in-bound 800 numbers, equipment installation/relocation/removal, telephone service billing, and telephone system management within departments.